Wimmics/olivaw/README.md

 ## The command line

 Here is only a short overview of the main commands.
-If you want to see the documentation related to all of the commands and their options see the [olivaw command line documentation](./docs/commands.md).
+Check the [olivaw command line documentation](./docs/commands.md) for more details about the available commands.

 Also more is about to come.